tobyweston/paste.ly/README.md

 # Paste.ly
 IntelliJ Plugin

+Copy any text into the clipboard and hot ⌘ + ⇧ + p to paste it into your IntelliJ editor one character at a time.
+Useful for pre-canned demos or if you're recording a screencast.
+Look for the menu items under `Tools`.

+Use the special characters below to control things like compilation or navigating around the editor.

 Tabs (as in `\t`) are ignored as IDEA will put tabs in for you.
 Use `⇥` if you really want a tab.

 # Supported tags